ZebinYang/SeqUD/README.md

 # Examples

-- Function optimization
+### Function optimization

-The following codes can maximize a function.
+The following codes can perform function maximization.
 The configuration is quite simple: define the function, parameter space, and then call the fmin function in the SeqUD module.

 ```python
 import numpy as np